hypo69/hypo/src/ai/prompts/developer/code_checker_en.md

              self.name = name
              self.age = age
      ```
-     This can be refactored as:
+     This can be refactored to:
      ```python
      from pydantic import BaseModel